Sports Coach Logo Sports Coach Training Principles Fitness Components

 Courtney Gordner looks at developing your endurance with aerobic and anaerobic training.

 Endurance training brings multiple health benefits, making it worth it, including your overall workout routine.
-Your workout should include both aerobic and anaerobic training, as each allows you to build endurance in different ways.
-The goal is to increase your VO2 max and lactate threshold, giving you the ability to perform at a high level for a lengthy period.
+Your workout should include aerobic and anaerobic training, as each allows you to build endurance differently.
+The goal is to increase your VO2 max and lactate threshold, allowing you to perform at a high level for a lengthy period.

 Getting Started

 When you first begin endurance training, you will give yourself a solid aerobic base.
-You can accomplish this by slowly working your way up so that you can exercise for 30 continuous minutes.
-Once you can exercise for 30 minutes straight, you can increase the intensity of the exercise until you can do it at that level for 30 straight minutes.
+You can accomplish this by slowly working your way up to exercising for 30 continuous minutes.
+Once you can exercise for 30 minutes straight, you can increase the intensity until you can do it at that level for 30 straight minutes.

 You can also integrate interval training into your routine.
 During interval training, you will go hard for one or two minutes and then have an active rest period of one or two minutes.
-A basic example of interval training is alternating between sprints and jogging for 30 minutes.
+An example of interval training is alternating sprints and jogging for 30 minutes.

 Increasing Your Aerobic Capacity

 Once you have a solid aerobic base, you can increase your capacity.
-Schedule your workouts for two or three days per week and work on increasing the intensity of your workout.
-You can also begin exercising for longer periods.
+Schedule your workouts for two or three days per week and work on improving the intensity of your workout.
+You can also begin exercising for more extended periods.

 When increasing your capacity, do not try to exercise for too long.
 A quick 10-minute workout can do you a great deal of good and provides a good starting point.
-Eventually, your workouts could end up lasting an hour or more, but the key is to ease yourself into them.
+Eventually, your workouts could last an hour or more, but the key is to ease yourself into them.

 The workout should start at a pace that you find difficult to maintain.
 The goal is to push yourself hard from the beginning to see if your body can keep up.
 It is essential to try to push yourself hard the entire time.
 Of course, you should slow down during longer sessions since it will be impossible for your body to stay at that pace.

-Keep the pace steady and if you feel yourself slowing down, end the workout for the day.
-You must not lower your intensity base since this will hinder your endurance in the future.
+Keep the pace steady, and if you feel yourself slowing down, end the workout for the day.
+Do not lower your intensity base since this will hinder your endurance in the future.

 Working on Your VO2 max and Lactate Threshold

-As was mentioned previously, interval training is essential when improving your endurance.
-This training style works well when increasing the amount of oxygen that your body can efficiently use and teaching your body to expel lactic acid.
+As mentioned previously, interval training is essential for improving endurance.
+This training style works well by increasing the amount of oxygen that your body can efficiently use and teaching your body to expel lactic acid.

-Start with sprint sections where you sprint as hard as you can for 10 to 20 seconds and then walk for 30 seconds to one minute.
+Start with sprint sections where you sprint as hard as possible for 10 to 20 seconds and then walk for 30 seconds to one minute.
 Repeat this process eight to 10 times once a week.
-The next time you do interval training during the week, you will sprint for between 45 seconds and one minute, followed by a rest period of the same length.
-Try to complete between 20 and 30 minutes of these intervals once per week.
+The next time you do interval training during the week, you will sprint for 45 seconds and one minute, followed by a rest period of the same length.
+Try to complete these intervals within 20 to 30 minutes once per week.

 Developing Your Plan

 Therefore, everyone is different and will move through these stages at other times.
-Even the top athletes in the world did not develop their endurance overnight, so be patient and allow your body to respond to the exercises before moving to the next step.
+Even the top athletes worldwide did not develop their endurance overnight, so be patient and allow your body to respond to the exercises before moving to the next step.

 Page Reference